Insect-inspired Visual Point-goal Navigation: Discussion

 \subsubsection{Testing on Real Robots}

 The main limitation of this work is that our model was tested only in simulations, and, except when artificial noise was added, the physics, the visual rendering, and the odometry data were unrealistically deterministic and consistent within and across tests.
-While it is undoubtedly impressive that \cite{ramakrishnan2021habitat} managed to reach perfect performance in the Habitat task, the authors admitted in Appendix 8 that their analysis on model performance `\textit{not} very indicative of the transfer performance to a real robot'.
-Indeed, \cite{partsey2022mapping} tested their best model (Model 4 in Table \ref{tab:model-types}) in the real world without adaptation and found the SR dropped (from \(0.96\)) to \(0.11\).
-Our model faces a similar, possibly serious, sim-to-real gap, because it also relies heavily on vision , and ambient lighting in the real world changes constantly.
-Nevertheless, the gap is expect to be smaller, because our model performs online learning in a time limited trial, during which the light should be at least more consistent than the transfer from offline training to testing.
+While it is undoubtedly impressive that \citet{ramakrishnan2021habitat} managed to reach perfect performance in the Habitat task, the authors admitted in Appendix 8 that their analysis on model performance `\textit{not} very indicative of the transfer performance to a real robot'.
+Indeed, \citet{partsey2022mapping} tested their best model (V2 in Table \ref{tab:model-types}) in the real world without adaptation and found the SR dropped from \(0.96\) to \(0.11\).

+While our model faces a similar sim-to-real gap, the gap is expect to be smaller for two reasons.
+Firstly, our model does not require training before testing, and thus the size or the quality of training datasets does not matter.
+In addition to the amount of training, the carefully curated training datasets made a noticeable contribution to training the near-perfect agents in \citet{wijmans2019dd, ramakrishnan2021habitat}.
+Secondly, our model performs online learning in time limited trials, during which environmental factors (e.g., ambient light) should change much less than across the transfer from offline training to testing afterwards, especially in cross-platform, novel scene scenarios.